One of the most frustrating things that can happen to a vehicle owner is when they experience a sudden loss in engine power.

 Frequently Asked Questions

-Is it protected to drive with reduced engine power?
+Can I still drive my car with reduced engine power?

-How much does it cost to fix a power defect in an engine?
+How much does it cost to fix engine power reduced?

 It depends on what’s causing the low engine power.
 Sometimes, it may be something as simple as cleaning a component or replacing faulty wires for just a few dollars.
 On the other hand, if you need to replace more prominent parts, such as the ECU or catalytic converter, it can cost up to $1000.

 Robert Bacon is a car nerd and automotive lover who has dedicated his life to understanding the inner workings of vehicles.
 He holds a degree in mechanical engineering and has spent years working as a mechanic and engineer for some of the world’s top car companies.
 In his spare time, he enjoys writing about cars on this blog and tinkering with his 2016 Toyota Mirai in his garage.